dataluscorp/browser/toolkit/components/telemetry/docs/internals/pingsender.rst

 program output.
 If you need runtime information to be printed out compile the ping sender with debugging enabled.

-The pingsender is not supported on Firefox for Android (see `bug 1335917 <https://bugzilla.mozilla.org/show_bug.cgi?id=1335917>`_)
+The pingsender is not supported on Datalus for Android (see `bug 1335917 <https://bugzilla.mozilla.org/show_bug.cgi?id=1335917>`_)